slidevjs/slidev/custom/config-monaco.md

 ## Exporting

 By default, Monaco will ONLY work on `dev` mode.
-If you would like to have it also on the exported SPA, you can configure it in your frontmatter:
+If you would also like to have it available in the exported SPA, you can configure it in your frontmatter:

 ```yaml
 ---